My shop

 • homogeneous stitch structure,

-• minimal material variation.
+• minimal material deviation.

-Physically, that means:
+Physically, this means:

 • low air volumes,